theklam/zameermanji.com/content/posts/blogging-with-nanoc.markdown

 supports.

-### Routing Rules ###
+## Routing Rules ##
-After compiling items the next rule
+After compiling items the next rule applied is the `route` rules.
 The `route` rules define where an item should be placed in the output directory and what filename it should have.
-Since the `Rules` file is pure Ruby you can create any URL scheme you want.
+Since the `Rules` file is pure Ruby you can leverage all of ruby to create the URL scheme required.
 Here is the `route` rule for the posts on this site.

 ~~~~~~~~~~~~~~~~~~~~~~~~ {.ruby}
 route '/posts/*/' do